kgroveshok/z80-homebrew/DEV-DIARY.md

 Nice to haves:

+* TODO Add a means to attach some code to a vector hook
+* TODO New Uptr word to point to start of exec code of uword.
+Handy for writing forth hook code.
+Locate the c3 byte as it does work with a call..
+* TODO Add hook vectors.
+Can change  dbug checks to vector with return if disabled to save on push and asterisk checks.
+Add hook for stack checks to disable.
+Add hooks for some other points such as before and after words

+* TODO Add config feature to select which devices are on specific SPI addresses and have words for easier selection???

+* TODO PICK word to pick a value at a given value on stack and move to TOS
 * TODO Conslidate all prompts into a single file to allow for removing duplicates and may even localisation
 * TODO Add scroll down indicator to menu code
 * TODO Cant use special chars in quoted strings???
 Why?
 Emit works for the char code.